RLCard: A Toolkit for Reinforcement Learning in Card Games¶

 Basic interfaces¶

 The following interfaces provide a basic usage.
 It is easy to use but it has assumtions on the agent.
+The agent must follow agent template.

 env.set_agents(agents):